+The outbreak and persistence of COVID-19 in international markets that we have targeted for our international expansion has delayed preparation for and launch of such expansion efforts.
+Regulatory timelines for approval in some countries have been delayed.
 Finally, we anticipate that the COVID-19 pandemic may continue to impact clinical and regulatory matters.
-COVID-19 is delaying enrollment in clinical trials across the medical device industry and may affect any new trials we decide to pursue.
-Our ongoing diffusion weighted imaging trials in the US and Europe are experiencing patient enrollment delays.
-Additionally, we may experience regulatory delays in our effort to seek a label expansion for the ENROUTE stent in standard surgical risk patients, as the FDA has from time to time diverted resources to address the impact of COVID-19.
+COVID-19 is delaying enrollment in clinical trials across the medical device industry and may affect any new trials we are pursuing or decide to pursue, including our ROADSTER 3 trial, which is related to our standard surgical risk post-approval study, and our Neuroprotection in Transcarotid Embolectomy (NITE-1) trial, which is related to one of our stroke treatment products under development.
 COVID-19 may cause disruptions that could have a material adverse impact on our clinical trial plans and timelines, including:

-- Delays in receiving authorizations from local regulatory authorities, ethics committees and institutional review boards to initiate planned clinical trials; - Delays or difficulties in enrolling patients in our clinical trials; - Delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - Delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials, including interruptions in global shipping that may affect the transport of clinical trial materials; - Changes in local regulations as part of a response to the COVID-19 pandemic which may require us to change the ways in which our clinical trials are conducted, which may result in unexpected costs, or to discontinue the clinical trials altogether; - Diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - Interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others, or interruption of clinical trial subject visits and study procedures, the occurrence of which could affect the integrity of clinical trial data; - Risk that participants enrolled in our clinical trials will acquire COVID-19 while the clinical trial is ongoing, which could impact the results of the clinical trial, including by increasing the number of observed adverse events; - Delays in necessary interactions with local regulators, ethics committees and other third parties and contractors due to limitations in employee resources or forced furlough of government employees; - Limitations in employee resources that would otherwise be focused on the conduct of our clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; and - Refusal of the FDA to accept data from clinical trials in affected geographies.
+- Delays in receiving authorizations from local regulatory authorities, ethics committees and institutional review boards to initiate planned clinical trials; - Delays or difficulties in enrolling or follow up visits for patients in our clinical trials; - · Delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - Delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials, including interruptions in global shipping that may affect the transport of clinical trial materials; - Changes in local regulations as part of a response to the COVID-19 pandemic which may require us to change the ways in which our clinical trials are conducted, which may result in unexpected costs, or to discontinue the clinical trials altogether; - Diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - Interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others, or interruption of clinical trial subject visits and study procedures, the occurrence of which could affect the integrity of clinical trial data; - Risk that participants enrolled in our clinical trials will acquire COVID-19 while the clinical trial is ongoing, which could impact the results of the clinical trial, including by increasing the number of observed adverse events; - Delays in necessary interactions with local regulators, ethics committees and other third parties and contractors due to limitations in employee resources or forced furlough of government employees; - Limitations in employee resources that would otherwise be focused on the conduct of our clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; and - Refusal of the FDA to accept data from clinical trials in affected geographies.